ibm-cloud-docs/EventStreams/eventstreams145.md

 * Raise a [ticket ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/get-support?topic=get-support-getting-customer-support#using-avatar){:new_window} to request a private endpoint.
 Provide the following information in the ticket:

-    * Your cluster ID if you know it.
+    * Your cluster ID, if you know it.
     If you don't know the cluster ID, provide your dashboard URL, the Kafka broker endpoints, or your service instance ID instead.
     * Region